Independent guideAll prices in AUD

 Best Accounting Software for Sole Traders in Australia (2026)

-The best accounting software for an Australian sole trader is Xero if you plan to grow, but Wave is the best free option, FreshBooks suits freelancers focused on invoicing, and Reckon is the cheapest paid Australian plan at $12 a month.
+The best accounting software for an Australian sole trader is Xero if you plan to grow, but Zoho Books is the best free option (free under $50K annual turnover), FreshBooks suits freelancers focused on invoicing, and Reckon is the cheapest paid Australian plan.
 Most sole traders without staff can skip payroll entirely.

 Independent guide by MerchantCompare.
 Prices last checked .
 How we compare